- System Configuration

 You can connect to blacklight by using XSEDE's single-signon process, either through the XSEDE Portal or by downloading the necessary software components to your local machine.
-This method is especially useful if you have allocations on more than one XSEDE resource.
-To use this method you must have an XSEDE grant.
+There is also a single-signon hub you can use if you want a command-line interface, but still want to have single-signon access to your XSEDE resources.
+These methods are especially useful if you have allocations on more than one XSEDE resource.
+To use these methods you must have an XSEDE grant.
 To connect through the Portal you use your XSEDE Portal userid and password.

 Finally, you can connect to blacklight using a public-private key pair.
 The procedure for how to do this is available online.
 You will need to set your PSC Kerberos password before you can use this procedure.
 This method can be used with any type of blacklight grant.

 Your PSC Kerberos password is not the same as your XSEDE Portal password.
 Resetting one password does not change the value of the other password.
 You use your PSC password to connect to blacklight and other PSC machines with ssh.
 You use your XSEDE password when you connect using the XSEDE Portal.